Rooted in family, grown with care.

 Vineyard Manager and Kitchen Master

-John Schuldheisz spends his days in the alfalfa fields and vineyard then enjoys his weekends in the tasting room kitchen creating and meticulously cleaning.
-John is often caught in the vineyard discussing his dream antipasto platter that is sourced 100% from our farm.
-Together with his wife and 3 children he lives on the vineyard property.
+John Schuldheisz spends his days in the alfalfa fields and vineyard and enjoys his weekends in the tasting room kitchen creating stunning menu items, and meticulously cleaning.

 Winemaker, Marketing and Events

 Leah Schuldheisz has stepped into her new role as winemaker with great pride.
 Following in her father's footsteps as winemaker after being his assistant for many years, she proves herself passionately committed to FVV's mission statement of producing quality wines with the grapes grown right here!
-She also creates both public and private events at the tasting room throughout the year.
-Meeting new friends and traveling as a vendor is one of her favorite parts of her job.
-More often than not she is working in the winery with her 3 children close beside her.

-Financial Manager and Quality Control Trio
+Flower Lady and Quality Control Trio

 Varietals